EricSanz/EricSanz/README.md

 <h1>Hi there👋 I'm Eric, nice to have you here.</h1>

-I'm a graphic designer and I love photography, but it wasn't until I discovered the fascinating world of web development that I knew what it was like to do what you are really passionate about.
+I'm a graphic designer, but it wasn't until I discovered the fascinating world of web development that I knew what it was like to do what you are really passionate about.
+I can be coding for hours and it seems only a few minuts have passed, time flies.

-Here I'll share my projects so you can take a look at my code and what I've been creating.
+Here I'll share my projects so you can take a look at my code and what I've been coding.

 <h2>These are some of the tecnologies I use:</h2>